API-Skeletons/doctrine-graphql/justthebasics.rst

   $driver = new Driver($entityManager);

 The next step is configuring your GraphQL schema.
-In this section we'll create an types for the entity, the filter for the entity, and the resolver.
+In this section we'll create types for the entity, the filter for the entity, and the resolver.

 .. code-block:: php
   :linenos: